 In addition to our three major programs, we offer minors in literature, literature and composition, professional writing, public relations, and political communication.
 These shorter programs add breadth and distinction and can be integrated with a professional degree or major in another discipline.
 A minor in English provides a point of differentiation that sets our students apart from their peers.

 We challenge our students to analyze texts they otherwise wouldn’t encounter and consider ideas that are new and sometimes disorienting.
 We believe a rigorous educational experience and supportive faculty mentoring help our students reach their maximum potential.

 Through this program of study, English majors will:

-- demonstrate sustained and critical analysis of elements that shape texts, including the role of audience, purpose, and culture on their production and reception.
+- demonstrate a sustained and critical analysis of elements that shape texts, including the role of audience, purpose, and culture in their production and reception.

 - articulate an understanding of multiple ways of reading (understanding) and of the range of interpretive and communicative strategies available in particular contexts.